Kokoss74/smile-more-calendar/docs/Smile_More_Calendar_Architecture_v.3.0.md

 );
 create policy "Allow staff to insert appointments for their clinic" on public.appointments for insert with check ( exists(select 1 from public.profiles where user_id = auth.uid() and role = 'clinic_staff' and clinic_id = appointments.clinic_id)
-  and private = false and patient_id is null
+  and send_notifications = false and patient_id is null
 );
 create policy "Allow staff to update status to canceled" on public.appointments for update using ( exists(select 1 from public.profiles where user_id = auth.uid() and role = 'clinic_staff' and clinic_id = appointments.clinic_id)